How to respond to COVID-19 through open government

 Free Online Workshop Recording

-The workshop was in English with live interpretation in French 🇫🇷, Spanish 🇪🇸 and Korean 🇰🇷
+The workshop was in English with live interpretation in both French 🇫🇷, Spanish 🇪🇸 and Korean 🇰🇷

 Countries around the world are facing unprecedented challenges from COVID-19, and the need for openness, transparency, inclusion and accountability have rarely been greater.